 Compare Estimates From Lenders

 Once you've determined what you want out of a refinance and assembled both your documents and enough upfront funds, you can start shopping for quotes from individual mortgage lenders.
 Both traditional banks and direct lenders offer refinancing services, and many lenders from both categories will publish general "ballpark" rates online.
 However, these rates tend to work on generous assumptions for the underlying borrower profile, with excellent credit scores and high down payments.
+It's important to compare your loan offers to pick the best mortgage refinance rate.

 The most accurate way to gauge your choices is by requesting a formal estimate from each lender you consider.
 Mortgage lenders are legally required to provide a detailed estimate no later than 3 days after borrowers provide their basic information.
 These estimates must include the interest rate, a projected monthly payment and closing costs.
 Lenders will also inform you about which services you're allowed to shop for on your own, such as property appraisal.